Low-Lying Excitation Modes of Trapped Dipolar Fermi Gases: From Collisionless to Hydrodynamic Regime: Equilibrium

-Here the phenomenological parameter $\tau$ denotes the relaxation time, which corresponds to the average time between two collisions.
-Furthermore, we have introduced the local equilibrium distribution function $\nu^{\rm le}$, which is defined by the condition $I_{\rm coll}[\nu^{\rm le}]=0$ and represents the limiting function of the relaxation process for infinitely large times.
 We assume that the collisions only change the momentum distribution of $\nu^{\rm le}$ \cite{String}.
 This is justified by deriving the collision integral within a gradient expansion of the distribution function and by considering only the first term \cite{KadanoffBaym}.
 Similar arguments have been used before in the context of the local density approximation for bosonic dipolar gases \cite{quantumfluctuations,beyondmeanfield}.
 Therefore, $\nu^{\rm le}$ is determined from rescaling the equilibrium distribution $\nu^0$ via an ansatz similar to Eq.~(\ref{scalingWigner}), i.e.

-with the old scaling parameters $b_i$ in real space according to (\ref{b}), but new scaling parameters $\Theta_i^{\rm le}$ in momentum space
+with the old scaling parameters $b_{\imath}$ in real space according to (\ref{b}), but new scaling parameters $\Theta_{\imath}^{\rm le}$ in momentum space

 thus yielding the corresponding normalization

 Inserting the ansatz (\ref{rta}) into Eq.~(\ref{diffglT}) finally leads to